cfwelch/compositional_demographic_embeddings/README.md

 5. Run `sentence_tokenize.py` to run CoreNLP tokenizer on all posts.
 6. Run `rm_known_bots.py` to remove files in all_posts belonging to known bots.

-## Creating Demographic Matrix Embeddings
+## Creating Matrix Embeddings
-The highest performing embeddings described in our paper use separate matricies for each demographic value and are learned using [Bamman et al.'s 2014 code](https://github.com/dbamman/geoSGLM).
-I have compiled separate JAR files and included separate config files for each demographic scenario. **Note**: If you plan to also run the language model, make sure to separate out a sample of data for training the model.
+The highest performing embeddings described in our papers use separate matricies for each demographic value or user and are learned using [Bamman et al.'s 2014 code](https://github.com/dbamman/geoSGLM).
+I have compiled separate JAR files and included separate config files for each demographic scenario. **Note**: If you plan to also run the language model, make sure to first separate out a sample of data for training the model.

+### Demographic Embeddings
 1. First run `prepare_demographic_embed_data.py` to create the `java_ctx_embeds_reddit_demographic` file containing relevant data and the `reddit_vocab` file.
 2. In the embeddings folder, run the shell script for each demographic (`./run_VARIABLE.sh`) to generate embeddings.

-## Creating User Matrix Embeddings
+### User Embeddings
-1. TODO: Other paper...
+1. First run `prepare_author_embed_data.py` to create the `sts_combined_users` file containing text with user labels for training embeddings and a `reddit_user_vocab` file.
+2. In the embeddings folder, run the shell script `./run_users.sh` to generate embeddings.

 ## Running the Language Model
 The language model code we use is modified from [Merity et al's 2018 code](https://github.com/salesforce/awd-lstm-lm).
 The modifications allow loading of multiple pretrained embedding matrices with which to initialize the model and allows for freezing and untying embedding weights, as we found [this works well when there is enough in-domain data to pretrain on](https://github.com/jkkummerfeld/emnlp20lm).